farwish/alconSeek/readme.md

 **Synopsis**

-> alconSeek is a skel for develop full-text search application easily.
+> alconSeek is an application skel for develop full-text search app easily.

 **Install & Deploy**